dub1t0/shido-validator/README.md

 persistent_peers = ""

 ```
-> Here you should update the list with the one gathered from the "Peers" command.
+> Here you should update the list with the one gathered from the "s" command.

 > You have to restart your node to see the effects.